HONDA CB1000 Overview

 What years was the Honda CB1000 produced?

-The Honda CB1000 was produced between 1995 and 2012, with notable model years including 1995, 2006, 2009, 2011, and 2012.
+The Honda CB1000 was manufactured between 1995 and 2012, with notable models released in 1995, 2006, 2007, 2009, 2011, and 2012.

 What is the MOT pass rate for the Honda CB1000?